Precision-guided munition: Guided small arms

 Precision-guided small arms prototypes have been developed which use a laser designator to guide an electronically actuated bullet to a target.
 Another system in development uses a laser range finder to trigger an explosive small arms shell in proximity to a target.
 The U.S. Army plans to use such devices in the future.

 In 2008 the EXACTO program began under DARPA to develop a "fire and forget" smart sniper rifle system including a guided smart bullet and improved scope.
 The exact technologies of this smart bullet have not been released.
-EXACTO was test fired in 2014 and 2015 and results showing the bullet alter course to correct its path to its target were released.
+EXACTO was test fired in 2014 and 2015 and results showing the bullet altered course to correct its path to its target were released.

 In 2012 Sandia National Laboratories announced a self-guided bullet prototype that could track a target illuminated with a laser designator.
 The bullet is capable of updating its position 30 times a second and hitting targets over a mile away.

 In mid-2016, Russia revealed it was developing a similar "smart bullet" weapon designed to hit targets at a distance of up to 10 km.

 Pike is a precision-guided mini-missile fired from an underslung grenade launcher.

 Air burst grenade launchers are a type of precision-guided weapons.
 Such grenade launchers can preprogram their grenades using a fire-control system to explode in the air above or beside the enemy.